Do You Need Dust Control Training?

 All sites with five or more acres of disturbed surface area, or with a rated or permitted capacity of 25 tons per hour or more (regardless or acreage), and subject to Rule 316 must have a dust control technician on site at all times during dust-generating operations.
 The dust control coordinator(s) must complete 316 comprehensive training.
 Comprehensive training for Rule 310 may not be substituted for training for Rule 316.
 It is also required that dust control technicians for Rule 316 sites be certified to determine opacity of visible emissions according to EPA Method 9.
 (See Smoke School for certification options.)

 If you are a subcontractor who drives on unpaved haul roads or access roads at a site that requires a dust permit, you must be registered as a subcontractor with the Maricopa County Air Quality Department.
 (See Subcontractor Registration to register.)

 The requirements for dust control training are based on the type of work you do, not on whether you are a subcontractor.
 If any of the work that you perform as a subcontractor is subject to requirements for dust control training (see descriptions above), then you must complete that training.

 All dust control certifications are valid for three years from the date of issue.
-Dust classes often fill very quickly: be sure to register for class for recertification well in advance of the expiration of your certification.
+Dust classes often fill quickly so be sure to register for class well in advance of the expiration of your certification.